kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 Relation of `brightness` and `maxLuminance` and the current luminance is `(luminance) = brightness * maxLuminance`.

-In case of composite LED, `maxLuminance` does not mean possible largest luminance at any occasions.
+In case of composite LED, `maxLuminance` does not mean possible largest luminance at any color in the gamut, because component LEDs do not necessarily have uniform luminance distribution across the gamut.
-Actual maximum luminance that can be represented by a combination of LEDs is dependent to the color to represent.
-`maxLuminance` is achieved (only) when all LEDs turn on at full brightness.
+`maxLuminance` is achieved only when all component LEDs turn on at full brightness.
 Color-dependent maximum luminance is obtained by `getMaxLuminanceAt()`.

 Therefore, `brightness` cannot reach to 1 in most of colors.